Anxinhe01/OceanFishre/README.md

 🔍 Data autonomy: 1GB of marine fishery papers, journals, databases, etc.

-🧠 Model training: Instruction fine-tuning and reinforcement learning (DPO) based on Qwen-2.5.
-Partial training results of professional models are provided in the warehouse, and one can also use their own model.
+🧠 Model training: Supervised fine-tuning and reinforcement learning (DPO) based on Qwen-2.5.
+Partial training results of professional models are provided in the warehouse, and other models can also be used.
 After evaluation, it was found that there are advantages in information retrieval compared to general large models on the market.

 🎤 Function extension: Added water quality monitoring and voice input functions.